ssanj/Scuggest/README.md

 Caching
 -------

 Scuggest tries to cache your files in the most non-intrusive way possible.
-The contents of any jar files specified in the __scuggest_import_path__ is cache until the __scuggest_import_path__ is modified by adding, deleting or modifying a jar path.
+The contents of any jar files specified in the __scuggest_import_path__ is cached until the __scuggest_import_path__ is modified by adding, deleting or modifying a jar path.
 Directory paths specified in __scuggest_import_path__ are always read each time in order to index any new files that could be added.

 You can display the cache by running the "Scuggest: Show Cache" command from the command palette (__CMD + P__).
 This outputs the project location along with the number of classes cached for that project to the console (__CTRL + `__).
 ```